ombharatiya/diffusion-id/ai-pipeline/README.md

 # AI Image Processing Pipeline

-**Part 1 of Desk Standee Project**
+**Part 1 of DiffusionID Project**

-Face swap and cartoon stylization system for generating professional portrait cards at scale.
+Identity-preserving diffusion pipeline for face swap and cartoon stylization at scale.

 ---